-Congratulations to the BJP for running a brilliant campaign and being able to influence the mind of the voter to vote them into power and how!
-Narendra Modi was decisive, communicated incessantly, used the media with aplomb, took every advantage that came his way including the six week staggered voting, capitalized on a cadre of dedicated people who did him proud and stuck exclusively to a development agenda which resonated with the common man.
-The fact that the BJP was voted out of power after Gujarat 2002 was a sign that was not ignored.
-This time around the BJP stayed clear of the RSS inspired Hindutva agenda and leveraged the good governance in the States where they had the government to promise the same in the country.
+Congratulations to the BJP for running a brilliant campaign and being able to influence the mind of the voter.
+Narendra Modi was decisive, communicated incessantly, used the media with aplomb, took every advantage that came his way including the six week staggered voting mechanism, capitalized on a cadre of dedicated people who did him proud and stuck exclusively to a development agenda which resonated with the common man.
+The fact that the BJP was voted out of power after Gujarat 2002 was not ignored.
+This time around, the BJP stayed clear of the RSS inspired Hindutva agenda and leveraged the good governance in the States where they had the government to promise the same in the country.
 The hard work and complete dedication of the RSS/BJP cadre can only be admired and applauded.
 Modi didn’t exaggerate when he said that it was because of them that he won the election.
 That is a fact they can be proud of.

-Congratulations to the Congress for being so spectacularly blind to the writing on the wall even though it was in the form of an electronic, neon lit bill board in pulsating psychedelic lights – predicting its demise.
+Congratulations also to the Congress for being so spectacularly blind to the writing on the wall, even though it was in the form of an electronic, neon lit bill board in pulsating psychedelic lights, predicting its demise.
 An epitaph must necessarily be brief.

-Congratulations to the Muslims for being completely blind once again and getting themselves divided so fragmentally that for the first time in our post-independence history the famous ‘Muslim vote’ that everyone respected and feared was rendered completely ineffective.
-UP with all the major Madaaris and Aligarh Muslim University and some districts with over 40% Muslim voters didn’t get a single seat in Parliament.
+Congratulations to the Muslims for being divided so fragmentally that for the first time in our post-independence history the famous ‘Muslim vote’ that everyone respected and feared was rendered completely ineffective.
+UP with all the major Madaaris and Aligarh Muslim University and some districts with over 40% Muslim voters .
 If that doesn’t show that Muslims voted for the BJP then what else does it show?

-1. Hubris: Congress was living in a world of make-believe living off a legacy that had really dried up at least a decade earlier but even the final wet mud at the bottom of the pool went dry now.
-Failure of dynastic politics – one hopes it has truly failed and will not merely be replaced by another dynasty – in a nation that is more used to kings and dynasties than to democracy is something to be pleased about in itself.
-One hopes the next step will be leadership based on ethical and moral principles and not on caste – but maybe I am stretching it.
+- Hubris: Congress was living in a world of make-believe living off a legacy that had really dried up at least a decade earlier but even the final wet mud at the bottom of the pool went dry now.
+Failure of dynasty politics – one hopes it has truly failed and will not merely be replaced by another dynasty – in a nation that is more used to kings and dynasties than to democracy is something to be pleased about in itself.
+Next step, hopefully, will be leadership based on ethical and moral principles and not on caste – but maybe I am stretching it.

-3. Divisions: 2014 was a year characterized by one spectacular meteor flying across the political horizon – clad in a funny cap and a muffler round his neck, broom in hand – Arvind Kejriwal – who meteor-like seems to have crashed in flames.
-However while he was flying, he emanated the light of hope – the hope of clean government, power to the common man, nemesis of the big business-brigands who populate our corridors of power and an end to our crippling corruption.
-He upset everyone’s calculations in Delhi elections and trounced Congress and rendered Sheila Dixit homeless and then didn’t occupy the house which he was entitled to do – thereby presenting Manmohan Singh with his own retirement home.
-While in flight he captured the imagination of the common man – the Aam Admi – and many voted for him or really for what he stood for.
+- Divisions: 2014 was a year characterized by one spectacular meteor flying across the political horizon – clad in a funny cap and a muffler round his neck, broom in hand – Arvind Kejriwal – who like a meteor seems to have crashed in flames.
+However, while he was in flight, he emanated the light of hope – the hope of clean government, power to the common man, nemesis of the big business-brigands who populate our corridors of power and an end to our crippling corruption.
+He upset everyone’s calculations in Delhi elections; he trounced Congress and rendered Sheila Dixit homeless and then didn’t occupy the house to which he was entitled, thereby presenting Manmohan Singh with his own retirement home.
+Many voted for him or really for what he stood for.
 But not enough to save him or his own seat.
 Imagination not converted into a ballot box victory.
 Good case in point about the power of decisiveness and the failure of philosophy.
 We are very pragmatic people who like definite things.
 Arvind Kejriwal miscalculated and didn’t realize that philosophy doesn’t sell.
 Neither does being slapped in public – it may get you pity – but it doesn’t get you respect.
 Calling it ‘Gandhian’ is incorrect because Gandhiji was never slapped by any Indian and in any case he never had to win any election.
 We Indians want a powerful decisive leader – not one who can’t even protect himself from being slapped.
 Costly miscalculation for Kejriwal.
-Sad for us all.
+Sad for all who supported him.

 Winners are not those who don’t fall.
 Winners are those who get up the quickest.
 Not just get up – because everyone eventually gets up – but get up fast.

-1. The first and foremost thing to do is to remind ourselves and others that we Muslims are the citizens of India – with one cardinal difference – our fathers chose to live here when they had the option to go to Pakistan.
+The first and foremost thing to do is to remind ourselves and others that we Muslims are citizens of India – with one cardinal difference – our fathers chose to live here when they had the option to go to Pakistan.
 Others who live here had no option.
 We did and we chose to live in India.
-India is our country and we don’t need anyone’s permission to live here and neither do we need to prove our loyalty to anyone.
-India our country – we live in it and for it and we will die in it and for it.
+India is our country.
+We don’t need anyone’s permission to live here and neither do we need to prove our loyalty to anyone.
+India is our country – we live in it and for it and we will die in it and for it.
 Patriotism is loyalty to our nation, not loyalty to any political party.
 We are patriotic and nobody has the right to question our patriotism and we don’t have to defend it or to answer anyone who is ignorant enough to question it.
 This is our land, the Constitution of which guarantees us the same rights as every other citizen, irrespective of caste, creed or religion.
 This is our land in which we are equal to every other citizen of every other caste, creed or religion.
-This is our land and our Constitution and we will defend it.
 We stand for India and against anyone who is an enemy of our country.
 This is my land – our land – the land of our forefathers and the land of our generations unborn, yet to come.
-It is from this mindset that we must work.
+It is from this mindset that we must proceed.

-2. We have lived in this land from times immemorial.
-As Muslims from 625 AD (4 Hijri) for the past 1389 years when the first Arabs came to Kerala and locals accepted Islam.
-What ancient Muslim rulers did during their rule – both the good and bad is not the responsibility of us who are alive today.
+We have lived in this land from times immemorial.
+Muslims have been in India for the past 1389 years, beginning from 625 AD (4 Hijri) when the first Arabs came to Kerala and locals accepted Islam.
+What ancient Muslim rulers did during their rule – both the good and bad – is not our responsibility; we weren’t alive then.
 Neither is what happens or doesn’t happen in Pakistan, Saudi Arabia or any other so-called Muslim country.

-3. What is relevant is our own history where we fought the British on the frontline in 1857, in the Mopla Rebellion and in the army of Tipu Sultan.
-Then we were at the forefront of the Independence movement where our leaders fought alongside their compatriots and were imprisoned and killed by the British Colonial power.
+What is relevant is our own history where we the Muslim people were at the forefront of the Independence movement where our leaders fought alongside their compatriots and were imprisoned and killed by the British Colonial power.

-4. In modern India our Madrassa system educates more than 2 million children free of cost which costs the community Rs.12 billion per annum.
+In modern India, our Madrassa system educates more than 2 million children free of cost, which costs the community Rs.12 billion per annum.
 There is no other community in India who spends this kind of money on educating its people, which is really the responsibility of the Government of India as we are Indian citizens.

 We are Indians and India is our concern.
 This is our reality and it does not change whoever comes to power.

-For anyone who is interested in the welfare of this nation I must say that Indian Muslims are 20% of the population – a force to reckon with respect to buying power, economic drive and stability – if it is harnessed by investment in its development.
-And a drag threatening to drown the nation if it is discriminated against, oppressed and driven to the wall.
+For anyone who is interested in the welfare of this nation I must say that Indian Muslims are 20% of the population – it can be a force to reckon with in respect to buying power, economic drive and stability, if it is harnessed by investment in its development, or a drag threatening to drown the nation if it is discriminated against, oppressed and driven to the wall.
 I don’t see anyone with any intelligence wanting to make enemies of 200 million of its own citizens.
 That would be suicidal.